chicagopcdc/gearbox-matching/doc/api.md

 >   - added a block for document updates
 >   - added a separate endpoint and API for Matching Conditions
 > - Auguet 7, 2020:
->   - modified Latest User Input API (remove unnecessary userId)
+>   - modified Latest User Input endpoint and API (remove unnecessary userId)

 ## Highlights: